Fatimah2014/Coding-Assessment/README.md

 # Coding-Assessment
 This application is a code assement.
 Allows you to answer five timed questions and gives you the top score at the end
 ## steps
- when you go into the browser
+- when you go into the browser
- when you press start
+- when you press start
- then the timer starts and the you are prsented with the first question when you anmswer the question you are then presented with another question if you answer the question incorrectly then the time is subtracted from the clock all the question are answerd or the timer reaches 0 and time is up the game is over then you can save oyu initials and your score
+- then the timer starts and the you are prsented with the first question
+- when you anmswer the question
+- you are then presented with another question
+- if you answer the question incorrectly
+- then the time is subtracted from the clock
+- all the question are answerd or the timer reaches 0 and time is up
+- then the game is over
+- then you can save oyu initials and your score

 note:
  you have 10 minuste to complete the quix